-146. Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges.
+- 150. Individuals who have lived or worked outside the UK must undergo the same checks as all other staff in schools or colleges.
 In addition, schools and colleges must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
 The Home Office guidance on criminal records checks for overseas applicants can be found on GOV.UK.
-These further checks should include a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed, using the TRA Teacher Services' system.
-See paragraph 125 for further information on using this service.
-Although restrictions imposed by another EEA regulating authority do not prevent a person from taking up teaching positions in England, schools and colleges should consider the circumstances that led to the restriction or sanction being imposed when considering a candidate's suitability for employment.
+These further checks should include a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed, using the TRA Teacher Services system.
+See paragraph 130 for further information on using this service.
+Although restrictions imposed by another EEA regulating authority do not prevent a person from taking up teaching positions in England, schools and colleges should consider the circumstances that led to the restriction or sanction being imposed when considering a candidate's suitability for employment. - 151.
+The department has issued quidance on the employment of overseas trained teachers.
+This gives information on the requirements for overseas-trained teachers from the EEA to teach in England, and the award of qualified teacher status for teachers qualified in Australia, Canada, New Zealand and the United States of America.